beh0115/pedagogy4liaisons-untlibraries/types.md

 **Walsh, Andrew.
 2018. *The Mini Book of Teaching Tips for Librarians.* 2nd ed.
 Huddersfield: Innovative Libraries.**
 ISBN:	9780998587516  [Link to UNT Record](https://iii.library.unt.edu/record=b6076992~S12).

 <p style="text-indent: 40px">Walsh expands on his previous published book to include fifty percent more content in this mini and impactful book.
 The text features short tips and interventions that can be added to any instruction session to deepen learning and strengthen learning outcomes.
-Walsh provides over thirty-eight theories and topics, including active learning, constructivist learning, flipped classroom design, game theory, assessment, and blending learning.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography.  </p>
+Walsh provides over thirty-eight theories and topics, including active learning, constructivist learning, flipped classroom design, game theory, assessment, and blending learning.  <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **—.
 2018. *The Librarians’ Book on Teaching through Games and Play*.
 Huddersfield: Innovative Libraries.**
 ISBN:	9781911500070  [Link to UNT Record](https://iii.library.unt.edu/record=b6076993~S12).

 <p style="text-indent: 40px">Walsh identifies games that can be used to teach information literacy.
-The aim of the book, as well as the theory discussed therein, is to make information learning playful and effective.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </p>
+The aim of the book, as well as the theory discussed therein, is to make information learning playful and effective. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 ## Educational/ Learner Psychology and Student-Centered Universal Design